Last updated on December 24, 2022 by Wandering our World

 9. White Hart Inn

 In the summer soak up the sun in White Hart Inn’s spacious beer garden surrounded by trees.
-Not only does it have a secluded feel, we think it’s probably our favourite beer garden in Canterbury.
+Not only does it have a secluded feel, we think it’s probably our of the best beer gardens in Canterbury.
 And if you’re lucky you may end up visiting when they have a Caribbean BBQ on the go!

 You can still come here on colder days too though, just grab an ale and sit by the fireplace.
 And with dogs welcome you may even have a new furry friend by the time you warm up!